The Future of Fashion: Exploring Wearables Clothing Technology

 The rise of wearables has also influenced traditional watch design.
 Many classic watch brands now offer "hybrid" watches.
 These combine traditional looks with smart features.

-As wearables become more fashionable, they're finding their way into high-end retail.
-Luxury department stores now stock smartwatches alongside traditional timepieces.
+As wearables become more fashionable, they're entering high-end retail.
+Luxury stores now stock smartwatches alongside traditional timepieces.
+This blend of fashion and tech is creating new opportunities in both industries.

 The Fusion of Technology and Fashion: Consumer Trends in the United States